relativehysteria/siren/README.md

 * Create an embed if we play a single song and not a playlist.

 * Create a `/current` command to show an embed for the currently playing song.

-* The bot caches `next_song` when on disconnect.
-Fix that.

-* Use a global cache, not a local one for each guild.